Rack input and output values (carried by cables) are in voltage units. You can measure absolute voltage levels using the Fundamental Scope.

 However, if you do not want to model analog output saturation for simplicity or performance reasons, that is perfectly fine.

 It is best to allow voltages outside this range rather than use hard clipping with

 clampf(out, -1.f, 1.f) because in the best case they will be attenuated by a module downstream, and in the worst case, they will be hard clipped by the Audio Interface.

 If your module applies gain to an input, it is a good idea to saturate the output.

 In Eurorack, many modules are triggered by reaching a particular rising slope threshold.
 However, because of the Gibbs phenomenon, a digital emulation will falsely retrigger many times if the trigger source is bandlimited.

 Thus, trigger inputs in Rack should use

-digital.hpp with a low threshold of 0V and high threshold of around 1 to 2V.
+digital.hpp with a low threshold of about 0.1V and a high threshold of around 1 to 2V.

 For example, Audible Instruments modules are triggered once the input reaches 1.7V and can only be retriggered after the signal drops to or below 0V.

 Trigger sources should produce 5 to 10V with a duration of 1 millisecond.